Ayurvedic Treatment for Rheumatoid Arthritis - An Overview

 Why Is Ayurveda Chosen for Rheumatoid Arthritis?

-What Are the Other Complementary Therapies?
+What Are the Other Complementary Therapies for RA?

 • Aromatherapy- Massage with essential oils reduces inflammation and pain once a week.

 • Meditation- People with rheumatoid arthritis suffer from mental stress due to severe pain.
-Practicing yoga and meditation helps to calm the mind, which in turn enhances a better mental state, a drop in inflammatory markers, reduction in the severity of the symptoms.
+Practicing yoga and meditation helps to calm the mind, which in turn enhances a better mental state, a drop in inflammatory markers, and a reduction in the severity of the symptoms.

 • Acupuncture- Acupuncture reduces inflammation around the knees and regulates the autoimmune response.